Overview

 Steps

 Get both values from the same fasting blood draw.
-Fasting glucose alone or fasting insulin alone isn't enough — HOMA-IR needs both from the same sample, since they're evaluated together.
+Fasting glucose alone or fasting insulin alone isn't enough.
+HOMA-IR needs both from the same sample, since they get evaluated together.

 Multiply glucose (mmol/L) by insulin (µIU/mL).
-This is the numerator of the HOMA-IR formula.
+This gives you the numerator of the HOMA-IR formula.

 Cross-check with QUICKI for a second perspective.
-The QUICKI Calculator uses the same two values with a different formula, giving an independent estimate from the same blood draw.
+The QUICKI Calculator applies a different formula to the same two values, giving an independent estimate from the same blood draw.

 Common Mistakes to Avoid